-These Education and Examination Regulations contain the education, examination and legal position regulations for the students of the departments of the AP University College Antwerp (Artesis Plantijn University College Antwerp) for the academic year 2023-2024.
-The Education and Examination Regulations include the departmental academic calendars as appendices, which constitute an integral part of these regulations.
+These Education and Examination Regulations contain the education, examination and legal position regulations for the students of the Schools of Arts of the AP University College Antwerp (Artesis Plantijn University College Antwerp) for the academic year 2023-2024.
+The Education and Examination Regulations include the academic calendars for the Schools of Arts as appendices, which constitute an integral part of these regulations.
 The programme curricula and ECTS sheets of the programmes that are available at https://ects.ap.be/en/ also form an integral part of these regulations.